druid-io/druid-io.github.io/docs/latest/tutorials/index.md

 # Druid Quickstart

-In this quickstart, we will download Druid and set it up on a single machine.
-The cluster will be ready to load data after completing this initial setup.
+In this quickstart, we will download Druid, set it up on a single machine, load some data, and query the data.

-Before beginning the quickstart, it is helpful to read the [general Druid overview](../design/index.html) and the [ingestion overview](../ingestion/index.html), as the tutorials will refer to concepts discussed on those pages.

 ## Prerequisites

 You will need:

-  * Java 8
+  * Java 8 or higher
   * Linux, Mac OS X, or other Unix-like OS (Windows is not supported)
   * 8G of RAM
   * 2 vCPUs